 Need to get rid of the canned beans from your pantry?
 This recipe is simple, delicious, and will keep you satisfied for hours.
 The magic behind beans' satiety is simple: they're packed with digestion-slowing fiber.
-In fact, kidney beans are so rich in fiber, just a half cup contains 14 grams, or nearly 50 percent of your daily recommended intake!
+In fact, kidney beans are so rich in fiber, just a half-cup contains 14 grams or nearly 50 percent of your daily recommended intake!
 And if you're not a fan of bean salads, consider this versatile mix as a base for your chicken dish, or the perfect topping for a lettuce salad.

 What You Need: Chicken breast, grapes, green onion, dijon mustard, pecans, plain Greek yogurt

-Yes, you can eat that delicious, creamy chicken salad and not feel guilty about it!
+Yes, you can eat that delicious, creamy chicken salad and feel good about it!
 By replacing mayonnaise with plain Greek yogurt, you can indulge in this oldie-but-goodie dish while keeping that belly flat thanks to yogurt being low in inflammatory fats and high in muscle-building protein.
 To double down on your weight-maintenance efforts, replace your sandwich bread with lettuce.
 Low-calorie and hydrating, lettuce is a great base for this refreshing take on a chicken salad.

 We love this colorful salad; it's filled with protein, fiber, and delicious savory flavors.
 Thanks to the protein from the chicken and edamame you'll be sure to stay full until it's time to eat again.
 Protein isn't the only macronutrient that will help curb your hunger cravings.
 You can also thank fiber.
 Brown rice has almost double the amount of fiber compared to white rice.
 And when you eat fiber-rich foods, your daily energy will increase, along with your ability to lose weight.
-Looking to slim down in a jiffy?
-We have some exclusive tips in our story, 35 Instant Weight-Loss Secrets.